George Tawia Odamtten: Career

-Odamtten was a visiting professor to the University of Bremen in Germany and Wageningen University and Research Centre in the Netherlands.
-Odamtten is a reviewer of many international Journals and is currently the editor-in-chief of the Ghana Journal of Science.
+Odamtten has been visiting professor to the University of Bremen in Germany and to the Wageningen University and Research Centre in the Netherlands in 1992.
+Odamtten has served as the editor-in-chief of the Ghana Journal of Science.

 Odamtten was amongst a group academic experts who were tasked on the establishment of the University of the Gambia in the year 2000.
-Following this, Odamtten became a member of the University Council of the Pentecost University College from 2001 to 2014.
+Following this, Odamtten became a member of the university council of Pentecost University College from 2001 to 2014.
 Odamtten was appointed a member of the Ghana Education Service Council in 2002 and served as a member until 2008.
-In between service on the GES Council, Odamtten became a member of the University Council of the University of Education, Winneba from 2004 to 2008.
+Odamtten was a member of the university council of the University of Education, Winneba from 2004 to 2008.

 In 2005, Odamtten was a member of the review panel for science education for science programmes at the University of Botswana and the WHO Expert Committee Group on Aflatoxins in Foods, Republic of the Congo.
-He also served as a member of the National Codex Alimentarius Commission Committee on Food Additives and Security from 2006.
-He serves on the expert committee for the annual review of programme of the Cocoa Research Institute of Ghana, CRIG.
+Odamtten has served as a member of the National Codex Alimentarius Commission Committee on Food Additives and Security from 2006.
+Odamtten serves on the expert committee for the annual review of programme of the Cocoa Research Institute of Ghana.